You have mail.

 More rules will be introduced in the upcoming days when and where required.

-11.6.2.
+12.7.2.
 Using Vale

 $ pkg install vale

-11.6.2.1.
-Using Vale in command line
+12.7.2.1.
+Using Vale on the command line

-repository was cloned into ~/doc" the following commands are required to run:
+repository was cloned into ~/doc the following commands are required to run:

 % cd ~/doc